-These are few of the things that are playing a crucial role in my PhD journey, hope you might find some inspiration here too.
+These are few things playing a crucial role in my PhD journey, hope you find some inspiration too.
 If you have any recommendations, ping me up :)

 - Mimetic desire of René Girard